 We are aware of the history of Western expeditionary science

 In 1900, Sir Ronald Ross, winner of the Nobel Prize for Medicine for discovering how malaria was transmitted, spoke about his malaria expedition to West Africa:

 In the coming century, the success of Imperialism will depend largely upon success with the microscope.
 EDITORIAL (1900) SCIENCE 11 262 p36

-118 years later, for researchers from global north, decolonising field research – particularly in sub-Saharan Africa – is a major issue.
+119 years after Ross, for researchers from the global north, decolonising field research – particularly in sub-Saharan Africa – is a major issue.
 Decolonisation is the movement to eliminate, or at least mitigate, the disproportionate legacy of white European thought and culture in science.
-Although we are three scientists from Oxford University, we will partner with local scientists in each of the countries we’re visiting.

 In some sense, we have been inspired to write the preceding principles in order to appear cognisant of this particular issue, whilst endeavouring to do something that allows us to learn, add value and share our experiences and knowledge in new contexts.

 This is why in addition to our aim to document and communicate the range of science being conducted in Africa, by Africans, our second aim is to work on two training projects with our colleagues in Zambia and Kenya.
 These nascent partnerships with government and research institutions will ensure that our work is locally owned and relevant to their needs.
 We’ll learn about the needs of our fellow researchers which will influence future programs and research.